RedaAwwad/Food-Delivery/README.md

 # Food Delivery API

 A RESTful API for a food delivery application built with Node.js, Express, and TypeScript.
-This API provides cart management functionality for customers to add, modify, and manage their food orders.

 ## 🚀 Features